gnolang/gno/docs/how-to-guides/testing-gno.md

 ## Additional test support

-As we grow more familiar with Gno development, our Realm / Package logic can become more complex.
-As such, we need more robust testing support in the form of mocking values ahead of time that would normally be only available on a live (deployed) Realm / Package.
+As you grow more familiar with Gno development, your Realm / Package logic can become more complex.
+As a result, you will want more robust testing, such as mocking values ahead of time that would normally be only available on a live (deployed) Realm / Package.

-Luckily, the Gno standard library provides ample support for functionality such as setting predefined values ahead of time, such as the request caller address, or the calling package address.
+The Gno standard library provides a way for you to set predefined values ahead of time, such as the request caller address, or the calling package address.

-You can learn more about these methods, that are importable using the `std` import declaration, in the [Standard Library](../concepts/stdlibs/stdlibs.md) reference section.
+Learn more about these methods, which are importable using the `std` import declaration, in the [Standard Library](../concepts/stdlibs/stdlibs.md) reference section.

 ## Conclusion

 That's it 🎉

 You have successfully written and tested Gno code.
-Additionally, you have utilized the `gno test` tool, and understood how it can be configured to make the developer experience smooth.
+Additionally, you have used the `gno test` tool, and understood how it can be configured to make the developer experience smooth.